Other gastrointestinal problems

 Suffering from lactose intolerance means that you are sensitive to the sugar in milk – lactose.
 However, it is not an allergy because you do not get an allergic reaction.
 In lactose intolerance, you lack the enzyme that normally breaks down lactose in the intestines – lactase, which makes you hypersensitive to milk sugar.
 Lactose intolerance in itself is harmless.

 Congenital lactose intolerance (primary congenital lactase deficiency) is extremely rare and is usually detected during infancy because the infant then needs special breast milk replacement.
-These patients then need to live their entire lives with lactose-reduced or lactose-free dairy products.
+These patients need to live their entire lives with lactose-reduced or lactose-free dairy products.

 Gluten Intolerance (Celiac Disease)